daviesjamie/jamiedavies.me/about.md

 Southampton](http://www.southampton.ac.uk/), and I now work for [Netcraft](https://www.netcraft.com/) in the lovely city of Bath.

-My technical interests are quite mixed, but as a rule I enjoy making things and solving problems.
-I tend to use Perl and Python on a day-to-day basis, but I've made things in plenty of other languages including Javascript, Ruby, C/C++ and Java.
-I think it's important to choose the right tools for the job, but I'm guilty of always wanting to try out the latest trendy development tools and practices.
+My technical interests are quite mixed --- whilst I think it's important to choose the right tools for job, I'm often guilty of wanting to try out the latest trendy development tools and libraries.
+I tend to use Perl and Python on a day-to-day basis, but I've been known to make things in a range of languages including other classics such as C/C++, Java, Ruby and Javascript.

 When I'm not in front of a computer, you can often find me in my kitchen cooking, baking or eating anything that has caught the attention of my inner